qiyf/PredictiveGenome/analyzeChromatinConformation/contactMap/README.md

-# This is a branch program to calculate the contact maps based on the trajectories of MD simulations
+## Calculate and visualize the contact map

-## Calculate contact maps
+### Calculate contact maps

-The simulated contact maps based on the result trajectories of MD simulation can be calculated by using the code [`calContactMap.py`](./calContactMap.py) that is provided.
+We provide a python script [`calContactMap.py`](./calContactMap.py) to calculate the contact map from simulated chromatin structures.
+It produces a txt file in the [`./cmap/`](./cmap/) folder to store the contact matrix.
+When multiple simulations are performed, the contact map for each individual simulation will be stored in the folder `./[Celltype]/[chrId]/[runId]/`.

 Usage:
 ```